PeterDaveHello/ColorEchoForShell/README.md

 ## Installation

-* Download the script, choice the one for your shell by its extension in the filename.
+* Download the Script, Choice the one for your shell by its extension in the Filename.
   * For example [dist/ColorEcho.bash](https://cdn.rawgit.com/PeterDaveHello/ColorEchoForShell/v0.0.7/dist/ColorEcho.bash) for bash.
 * Add a line to include the script in your shell rc or run it directly: